Jeffrey Epstein’s Taste In Music Was Reportedly As Creepy As Would Be Expected

 — VICE (@VICE) August 23, 2019

 “It’s part of the problem, but the biggest problem is the vast majority of people don’t care about prisoners who are largely seen as lesser than the average citizen,” said Cameron Lindsay, a former warden at three federal prisons.

 “I’m not saying that all (prison) staffers don’t care; it’s more about leadership setting the tone.”

-Regardless, conspiracies still swirl around Epstein’s death, and more information about his associates continues to trickle out.
-The New Republic reports that a 2013 email made public Thursday reveals that Epstein and Prince Andrew received foot massages in Epstein’s Manhattan mansion, which was creepy in its own right — as The Inquisitr reported.
+Regardless, conspiracies still swirl around regarding Epstein’s death, and more information about his associates continues to trickle.
+The New Republic reports that a 2013 email, made public on Thursday as The Inquisitr reported, reveals that Epstein and Prince Andrew received foot massages in Epstein’s Manhattan mansion, a creepy concept in its own right,

-“Last time I visited his house (the largest private residence in NYC), I walked in to find him in a sweatsuit and a British guy in a suit with suspenders, getting foot massages from two young well-dressed Russian women,” the email read, referring to Andrew as the “British guy” and continuing to touch on the conversation he had with Andrew about cybersecurity and the charges against Julian Assange.
+“Last time I visited his house [the largest private residence in NYC], I walked in to find him in a sweatsuit and a British guy in a suit with suspenders, getting foot massages from two young well-dressed Russian women,” the email read.
+The “British guy” referenced Andrew, in a continuation of the conversation Epstein reportedly had with Andrew about cybersecurity and the charges against Julian Assange.